mie-lab/Urbanscales/readMe.md

 # Urban Scales: Analyzing Congestion Using OSM Data

 ## Introduction
-This repository contains the code and data for the research paper "AInvestigating the Link Between Road Network and Congestion for Highly Congested Cities".
-The study extracts 14 different features from OSM urban tiles of size 1 sq km to predict congestion patterns in various cities including Auckland, New York City, Cape Town, Bogota, Mexico City, Mumbai, and Istanbul.
-These features include graph-based metrics such as number of nodes and edges, traffic dynamics like intersection counts and traffic lights.
+This repository contains the code and data for the research paper "Investigating the Link Between Road Network and Congestion for Highly Congested Cities".
+The study extracts 14 different features from OSM urban tiles of size 1 sq km to predict congestion patterns in various cities, including Auckland, New York City, Cape Town, Bogota, Mexico City, Mumbai, and Istanbul.
+These features include graph-based metrics such as a number of nodes and edges and traffic dynamics like intersection counts and traffic lights.

-## Features
-Total of 14 features are used.

 ### Prerequisites
 Install the required Python packages: